jenden/intro-to-git/INSTRUCTIONS.md

 Unlike previous files, the *env* directory is specific to our local machine and shouldn't be contributed to the repository.
 The contents of *data* doesn't need to be version controlled because it can be downloaded from the source at any point in time.
 In general, it's good practice to keep data out of version control and separate from the code to process it.
-Luckily it's easy to tell git to ignore files with a [`.gitignore`](https://help.github.com/en/github/using-git/ignoring-files) file.
+Luckily it's easy to tell Git to ignore files with a [`.gitignore`](https://help.github.com/en/github/using-git/ignoring-files) file.
 Create a file in the root directory and put in the following contents:

 ```
 # .gitignore